checkmarx-ltd/cx-flow/docs/Frequently-Asked-Questions.md

 ## <a name="ado">Q: How to check all Work Items in ADO ?</a>
 All work items in search bar or run a query in ADO to find all work items.

+## <a name="mergeomment">Why does the CXFlow GitLab MR scan comment reflect the repository creator instead of the MR creator?</a>
+If the scan comment is reflecting the repository creator, this is because the token being used is associated with the person or account that initially created the repository.
+You can find the solution and steps to resolve this issue in the [CXFlow GitLab MR Scan Comment Issue](cxflow_gitlab_scan_issue.md) document.